 Bob Enyart and co-host Doug McBurney propose a new Criminal Code for America as part of our Proposed Constitution of America (which is at kgov.com/constitution).
 This criminal code, designed to replace a million pages of criminal code in America, is itself just over a page long.
 And it has five sections based on five of the Ten Commandments.
 These are: You shall not murder; you shall not commit adultery; you shall not steal; you shall not bear false witness; and you shall not covet.
-See this code right here and note that the URL for this page is kgov.com/criminal-code.
+See this code right here and note that this page is linked to from our main criminal justice landing page at kgov.com/crime and the URL for this criminal code page is kgov.com/criminal-code.

 America's Criminal Code